noahehall/theBookOfNoah/0current/security/websecurity.md

     - MX: mail exchange records
       - help route email

+## http focus

+- http requests
+  - method: akak verb; the action that the user agent wants the server to perform
+  - URL: universal resource locator: describes the resource being manipulated/fetched
+  - Headers: metadata; e.g. type of content the user agent is epcting/whether it accepts compressed responses
+  - Body: optional component contains any extra data that needs to be sent to the server

 ## attack vectors

 ### DNS poisoning

 - a local DNS cache is deliberately corrupted so that data is routed to a server controlled by an attacker

+### cross-site request forgery